David Kimche: Diplomatic and public career

 Kimche joined Mossad, Israel's foreign intelligence service, in 1953.
 While in the foreign intelligence service, he served in a number of postings in Africa, Asia and Europe.
+Among many others he recruited Olivia Frank, who infiltrated the Abu Nidal Organization and was part of a team which stopped a right-wing group from bombing the homes of Jewish families in Munich.
 Kimche moved up the ranks to eventually become Mossad's deputy director.
 In 1980 Kimche left Israel's foreign intelligence service.
 He became the director-general of the Ministry of Foreign Affairs, holding that post from 1980 to 1987.

 Kimche was appointed ambassador-at-large of the State of Israel in 1987 and served a number of missions, especially in Arab countries.
-During his tenure, Kimche would often engage in backchannel diplomacy when the political context required subtlety.
-In an article written in The Israel Journal of Foreign Affairs, Nir Levitan wrote the following about his career: “Kimche strongly believed that what seemed impossible could be made possible, and he accomplished just that in his long and distinguished career.… Kimche was one of the foremost secret emissaries in service of the State of Israel at a time when backchannel diplomacy was the only way forward to a more peaceful future.”
+During his tenure Kimche would often engage in backchannel diplomacy when the political context required subtlety.
+In an article written in The Israel Journal of Foreign Affairs Nir Levitan wrote the following about his career: “Kimche strongly believed that what seemed impossible could be made possible, and he accomplished just that in his long and distinguished career.… Kimche was one of the foremost secret emissaries in service of the State of Israel at a time when backchannel diplomacy was the only way forward to a more peaceful future.”

 In 1989, Kimche founded the Israel Council on Foreign Relations under the auspices of the World Jewish Congress to serve as a policy forum for visiting dignitaries and scholars.
 Kimche became the publisher of a bimonthly journal, the Israel Journal of Foreign Affairs.